DAC Aréna: Name

 MOL Arena is the name of the stadium from season 2017-18 because MOL Group is the main partner of the stadium.

 Cost

 The cost of the reconstruction was €22 million.
 First phase cost €11 million, Slovak government provided €2.4 million of the cost.
 City of Dunajská Streda provided €2 million, MOL provided €2 million.

 International matches

-DAC Aréna has hosted one friendly match of the Slovakia national football team.
+DAC Aréna has hosted two friendly matches of the Slovakia national football team.